poppinss/string/README.md

 */
 ```

-By default the columns are left aligned.
-However, they can also be right aligned using the `align` option.
+By default, the columns are left-aligned.
+However, they can also be right-aligned using the `align` option.

 ```ts
 const output = string.justify(['help', 'serve', 'make:controller'], {